Doi9t/SortBy/README.md

 3) Choose your option.
 (Either Reverse or normal).

-OR using the control palette (CRTL + SHIFT + P on windows) and enter SortBy.
+OR using the control palette (CTRL + SHIFT + P on windows) and enter SortBy.